Ground Source Heat Pumps: A Complete Guide

 Indirect expansionIt is commonly used in freezer applications with carbon dioxide when changing secondary working media.
 In other words, during antifreeze solution/water circulation the energy is relocated from or to the refrigerant circuit through ground heat exchange pipework.

-Price of Ground Source Heat Pumps
+How Efficient the Ground Source Heat Pumps Are?

-Installation of Ground Source Heat Pumps
+Installation of Ground Source Heat Pumps (3 Basic Questions)

 House size and building requirements will determine whether a vertical or horizontal loop system is needed.
 The first step is the excavation of the loop fields.